A religious man said to a whore, ‘You’re drunk,

 From the time we were young children we have been taught that we are not enough as we are.
-People would not accept us as we are.
-They wanted as to think, look and behave in different ways than we did.
+People would not accept us the way we are.
+They wanted us to think, look and behave in different ways than we did.
 And since it is natural for humans to desire social relationships, most of us chose to compromise, afraid that we would otherwise be left alone and experience helplessness.

 So we had to find ways to convince those around us that we are worth their friendship.
 We had to act in certain ways to please others: our parents, our teachers, our friends, our colleagues, and just about everyone we knew.
 In other words, we had to pretend.

 By and by we learned to cover ourselves well under the veil of pretense.
-Now as adults we always have a dozen of masks ready at hand, so that we can easily choose which one to wear, according to the situation we are in.
+Now, as adults, we always have a dozen of masks ready at hand, so that we can easily choose which one to wear, according to the situation we find ourselves in.

 Many of us have been so great hypocrites that we’ve even convinced ourselves of our lies.
 Trying to please others for such a long time, we have forgotten who we are and what is truly important to us.
-We have forgotten how to enjoy, how to express ourselves, how to be spontaneous.
+We have forgotten how to express ourselves, be spontaneous, and do what we truly enjoy doing.

 But when even you don’t appreciate yourself, how can you expect others to appreciate you?

 Although the main reason why we pretend is to build social relationships, in reality pretending makes us even more alienated.
 When we pretend, our relationships can’t be genuine–they are shallow and empty.
 There cannot be any sincere communication between people in relationships built around pretense.
 By pretending to be someone else, others cannot reach your soul, they cannot understand you.
 Hence, all intimacy is lost.